aws-amplify/docs/js/hub.md

 ### Stop Listening

 Hub provides a way to stop listening for messages with `Hub.remove(channel: string | RegExp, listener: callback)`.
-This may be useful if you no longer need to recieve messages in your application flow, as well as to avoid any memory leaks on low powered devices when you are sending large amounts of data through Hub on multiple channels.
+This may be useful if you no longer need to receive messages in your application flow, as well as to avoid any memory leaks on low powered devices when you are sending large amounts of data through Hub on multiple channels.

 ### Channels